 Nicole is a quarterly columnist for Exceptional Needs Today Magazine.

-I am a first-time author of Finding Myself, Overcoming Abuse, Heartbreak and Loss Then, Finding True Love.
-I am currently co-writing a second book, Finding Their Voice.
+She is a first-time author of “Finding Myself, Overcoming Abuse, Heartbreak and Loss Then, Finding True Love.”
+She is in the process of co-writing a second book, “Finding Their Voice.”

 In March 2023, Voices of Change 2018 was one of thirteen nonprofit organizations honored to been nominated and awarded The Ohio Success Award.